CryptologyExchange/api/README.md

 -    `SelfTrade`
-     :   sent when the account perform self trading.
+     :   sent when the account performs self trading.
          `maker_buy` equals `true` if the opposite order was a buy order.

 > SelfTrade